cpchalk/gpcheckx/README.md

 The -to S option stops the scanning lists process after S seconds.
 In addition, a SINGLE Control & C from the keypad will also cause the scanning process to stop.

-It has been observed that a scan of a large .andnot set of lhs words can be more efficiently and productively scanned by replacing the one large scan by smaller interlinked scans instead.
-This can be achieved by the leading switches of a scan being

--tt n -lineitems m

-This indicates that the scan, starting at word n, will be carried out by smaller scans each one processing at most m of the '.' or 'x' items that are displayed when -v is set.

 For a given N, the '-m -s N' option does the  building of a 'triples' part with the least memory/processing time requirement.
 The smaller N is,